OkaeriPoland/okaeri-persistence/README.md

 new DocumentPersistence(new FlatPersistence(new File("./data"), YamlBukkitConfigurer::new))
 ```

-MongoDB, PostgreSQL, Redis, and In-Memory use JSON.
+MongoDB, PostgreSQL, MariaDB, H2, and Redis require a JSON configurer.
+In-Memory uses an internal configurer.
 Flat Files support any format.

 ## Related Projects